-Clients who have not been involved in litigation often have many questions about the appellate process.
-While trial lawyers and trials are frequently portrayed in books and television, appellate lawyers and the appellate process are less well understood.
+Clients who are unfamiliar with appeals may have questions about the appellate process.
+While trial lawyers often are portrayed in books, movies, and other popular culture, appellate attorneys are less understood.

 Pennsylvania has three courts of appeal: the Superior Court, the Commonwealth Court, and the Supreme Court.
 The Superior Court and the Commonwealth Court both hear appeals from the Courts of Common Pleas, which are Pennsylvania’s trial courts.